 For much of our history, church camps and outdoor ministries were an important part of UCC and St. John’s history.
-This page is dedicated to the memories of that era.
+We are currently no longer directly related to any UCC church camps, but this page is dedicated to the memories of that era.

 St. John’s had a long history associated with camping and outdoor ministries.
 Historically, St. John’s once owned a small campsite known as Salford Cabin in upper Montgomery County, and there were once two camps within the UCC Pa.
 Southeast Conference, Camp Fernbrook and Mensch Mill.
-When Mensch Mill closed in 2012, our church camping opportunities continued from 2013 to 2019 at Hartman Center, a UCC camp run by the UCC Penn Central Conference in Milroy, Pa.
-The interest in attending church camps began losing popularity to other activities in the 2000’s, and financial issues lead to closing the UCC camps in our area by 2020.
-Many of our members have fond memories of UCC camps.
+When Mensch Mill closed in 2012, our church camping opportunities continued from 2013 to 2019 at Hartman Center, a UCC camp run by the UCC Penn Central Conference in Milroy, Pa., which closed after the 2019 season.
+The interest in attending church camps began losing popularity to other activities in the 2000’s, and financial issues lead to closing the UCC camps in our area.
+Many of our members still have fond memories of UCC camps.

 HISTORICAL NOTES – CAMP MENSCH MILL & CAMP FERNBROOK

 For about 80 years camp Mensch Mill served as a camp, retreat and conference center for the Penn Southeast Conference, located in Barto, Berks County.
 The camp closed after the 2012 camping season and was sold by the PSEC in 2014.
 The PSEC also had camping at Camp Fernbrook near Pottstown for many years.

 Former UCC Camp, Mensch Mill, sold and to be used as Buddhist Retreat Center.
 September 23, 2014: